kubernetes/sig-release/security-release-process-documentation/private-distributors-list.md

 ## Private Distributors List

-This list is intended to be used primarily to provide actionable information to multiple distribution vendors at once.
+This list is used to provide actionable information to multiple distribution vendors at once.
 This list is not intended for individuals to find out about security issues.

 ### Embargo Policy